-Coordination of Adaptation Initiatives
+Inadequate Coordination of Adaptation Initiatives

-A lot of the projects and initiatives that are ongoing and/or completed ones have been funded by different donors.
-A priority for Mauritius is to cohesively plan the supporting and often complementary activities under the common umbrella of the national adaptation planning process.
-Clear coordination across donors and sectors and inclusion into the national process to support the development of NAP is also a priority.
-Strengthening institutional governance and oversight of committees like the National Climate Change Committee also remains a priority, being the entry point for coordination of adaptation measures.
-Creation of a common reference point such as the NAP, improved understanding on mainstreaming climate change into sectoral plans amongst line ministries are also in focus.
-Through the establishment of MauRegistry, an online platform to track NDC action plan, the development of indicators on adaptation and enhanced understanding and measurement of impact is also a priority for effective progress and impact measurement by data custodians.
+A lot of the projects and initiatives that are ongoing and even completed ones have been funded by different donors and a lot of time they are not clearly coordinated across donors or sectors and are also not part of the national process to support the development of NAP.
+The role of the National Climate Change Committee remains restricted despite being the entry point for coordination of adaptation measures.
+Unavailability of a common reference point such as the NAP, restricted understanding on mainstreaming climate change into sectoral plans amongst line ministries are some of the reasons for it.
+Additionally, despite the establishment of MauRegistry, an online platform to track NDC action plan, the lack of indicators on adaptation and limited understanding of it makes it difficult for data custodians to populate.